Experiment: The Chemistry of Amines

 Observations:

-- In Step 2, the aniline solution turns pink, indicating its basic nature.
+- In Step 2, the aniline solution should turn pink, indicating its basic nature.

-- In Step 3, the addition of sodium hydroxide solution does not cause any visible changes.
+- In Step 3, the addition of sodium hydroxide solution may cause slight changes; observe carefully.

-- In Step 4, the addition of hydrochloric acid solution results in the formation of a white precipitate.
+- In Step 4, the addition of hydrochloric acid solution may result in the formation of a white precipitate (aniline hydrochloride).

-- In Step 5, the addition of sodium nitrite solution to the cooled aniline solution results in the formation of a yellow solution.
+- In Step 5, the addition of sodium nitrite solution to the cooled aniline solution results in the formation of a diazonium salt, which may be colorless or slightly colored depending on conditions.

 Significance: